sajswl/encryptonize-core/documentation/api/api-v2.md

 To check if the service is running and serving use the `grpc_health_probe` tool.
 Documentation on this tool can be found [here](https://github.com/grpc-ecosystem/grpc-health-probe/).
 Documentation on interaction with the health checks in a Kubernetes context can be found [here](https://kubernetes.io/blog/2018/10/01/health-checking-grpc-servers-on-kubernetes/).

 # Primitive Types
-The Encryptonize API currently only defines one primitive type, namely the `Object`.
+The Encryptonize API currently only defines one primitive type, namely the `storage.Object`.

 ## Object
 The `storage.Object` struct represents data stored and retrieved by a client, and consists of the plaintext